jlucaspains/sharp-recipe-parser/readme.md

 ```

 ## How it works
-sharp-recipe-parser uses [natural](https://www.npmjs.com/package/natural) in order to tokenize the words from ingredient and instruction phrases.
+sharp-recipe-parser uses a simple technique that preserves words and punctuation in order to tokenize the ingredient and instruction phrases.
 After tokenization, rules developed specifically for recipe parsing are executed like so:

 1. Look through the tokens for numbers (e.g. 1, 10, 1.5, 1/2, 1 1/4, one, etc)
    1. Fractions are parsed using [fraction.js](https://www.npmjs.com/package/fraction.js)